ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/_review.md

         question: >
             To ensure there is efficient memory resource, the Arm Automotive Solutions Software Reference Stack must be built on an Arm cloud instance.
         answers:
-            - "True"
+            - "True."
-            - "False"
+            - "False."
         correct_answer: 2
         explanation: >
             You can build the automotive software stack on a local machine using the System76 Thelio Astra Linux desktop.
     - questions:
         question: >
-            Which things below are benefits of Parsec?
+            Which of the following are benefits of Parsec?
         answers:
             - "Platform Agnostic API."
             - "Secure boot and attestation."